BillReeves/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 Instead of simply disregarding those values, they can be imputed and included in analysis.
 Knowledge of the data and how it was collected is helpful in determining how imputed values will be determined.
 Will they be zeroed out?
 Will a mean or median value be chosen?
-In this case, the NA values occur for entire days of measurement.
+In this case, NA values occur for entire days of measurement.
 It makes sense to use the median of that 5-minute interval as the imputed value.
 This way, the overall cycle of the day is maintained.
 We will create a new data frame called stepsImpute from steps.

 ```r